 Although the list of locations doesn't explicitly show latency, icons are present that flag the best choices, while the Favorites tab is a handy way of storing the locations you use the most.

-Surfshark's Static IP list makes it possible to connect to servers in Singapore, the UK, Japan, the US, and Germany so you can have a fixed IP address from a country of your choice every time you connect.
+Surfshark's Static IP list makes it possible to connect to servers in Singapore, the UK, Japan, and Germany (the US server has been dropped since our last review) so you can have a fixed IP address from a country of your choice every time you connect.

 As we mentioned earlier in this review, the Windows client also includes the MultiHop feature, Whitelister, and kill switch.
 You’ll find the same features in the Mac app too.